Table of Contents

 When deciding on the answer, be sure to use the process of elimination to get rid of the answers that are definitely incorrect.
 Salesforce likes to throw in answers that are made up of features or just plane incorrect.
 They also like to throw in curveballs, of features that appear to be correct but aren’t best practice.
 You can often worm out these by focussing on standard Salesforce features that accomplish a task.
 For example, you could build a custom approval process with process builder, but why do this when there is a standard feature that is best practice?

 You also have a great tool at your disposal, the “Mark for review” feature.
 On each question, you will have a checkbox that you can mark.
 This is great if you cannot think of an answer right at that moment, or if you are doubtful about your answer.
 At the end of the exam, you will have a chance to review these questions.
 Depending on the amount selected, this will give you a pretty good idea of how likely you are to have passed the test.
 Regardless of the questions marked for review, I would always recommend to go through every question if time permits.
 I do this on every exam, and often spot mistakes I made in the answers and change a few.

-In my opinion, the Platform App Builder qualification is almost as core as the Salesforce Admin exam, and is the obvious next step on your certification journey.
+In my opinion, the Platform App Builder qualification is almost as important as the Salesforce Admin exam, and is the obvious next step on your certification journey.

 This exam covers many fundamental core platform features and builds your knowledge of Salesforce architecture, design and scalability.
 However, there is also more emphasis on understanding when you have reached the boundaries of a declarative solution, and a programmatic solution is required.
 This exam will certainly make sure that you have a greater awareness of the capabilities of the platform and what to do when deploying changes.